 For further information on food services please see Food Service – Hotel Restaurant Institutional.

 For details on how to export to Chile, exporters should refer to Chile’s Global Agricultural Information Network (GAIN) reports: Chile: Exporter Guide, Chile: FAIRS Export Certificate Report and Chile: FAIRS Country Report.

 The Foreign Agriculture Service (FAS) Santiago recommends U.S. exporters exhibit or attend Chilean trade shows, particularly the U.S. Pavilion at the Espacio Food & Service show.
 The show is recognized as the most important annual gathering in the Chilean food industry and provides the opportunity to connect with over 28,000 Chilean and international buyers.

 Potential exporters should contact the FAS office in Santiago, Chile for inquiries or requests of assistance to export agricultural products to Chile.
 U.S. companies seeking to export food products to Chile are advised to conduct exploratory research to understand the Chilean market.
 FAS GAIN reports are a good source of country specific information.
-Exporters work closely with FAS to promote U.S. food products through SaborUSA Facebook and Instagram accounts and to strengthen the U.S. food lovers’ community on social media.
+Exporters work closely with FAS to promote U.S. food products through SaborUSA’s Facebook and Instagram accounts and to strengthen the community of U.S. food lovers on social media.

 A trade show can help companies contact local distributors/sales agents, buyers, and businesspersons, and become familiar with local competition.
 In the case of new-to-market companies, exporters should be prepared to provide support for in-store and media promotions to familiarize consumers with their products.
 Another option for exporters is to participate in state/regionally organized trade missions.